Polished concrete floor is a low maintenance structure.

 Whilst cleaning is distinguished for being weekly or daily.

-Recommendations for maintaining a polished concrete floor
+Recommendations for clean and maintain a polished concrete floor

 When selecting mechanical equipment, it’s advisable to use microfiber scrubbers or scrubbers with non-abrasive discs.